Violence Prevention and Climate Support

 • Identifying and Managing Bullying Situations - Grades 6-8

-TGFV-Social Perspectives High School is a dynamic, experiential course designed to immerse students in the core social skill development they need to navigate the world they will enter after high school.
-The experiential learning design applies interactive games and activities to let the students try on and apply the skills and strategies in peer groups.
+TGFV - A Peaceable Place High School is a dynamic, experiential course designed to immerse students in the core social skill development they need to navigate the world they will enter after high school.
+The experiential learning design applies interactive games and activities to let the students try on and apply the self-efficacy and interpersonal skills and strategies in peer groups.

-Students learn essential Self-Awareness and Social Awareness skills to ready them to face the challenges they can foresee and the obstacles they can’t as they work to reaching their goals.
+Students learn and practice essential Self-Awareness and Social-Awareness skills and then apply those skills to ready them to face the challenges they can foresee and the obstacles they can’t as they work to reaching their goals.

 These additional concepts include: